 With regards to the three yoga practices used in Vedanta: Karma Yoga, Upasana Yoga and Jnana Yoga, meditation primarily falls into Upasana but also Jnana with type 5, Meditation on the Meditator.

-- Best time to practice, any time really but early morning to set the intention for the day is great.
+- Best time to practice, any time really but early morning is best to set the intention for the day.

-- Sit comfortably with an upright spine, best not to lay down unless you wish to nap.
+- Sit comfortably with an upright spine.
+Don’t lay down unless you wish to nap.
 It is not necessary to sit in the full lotus, just be comfortable, with cushion or blanket on the ground or in a chair.

-- Begin meditating just a few minutes and build up to twenty or thirty minutes.
+- Begin meditating for a few minutes and build up to twenty or thirty minutes.

 - Breathe naturally through your nose, just relax and be yourself 😉

-- If your mind is spinning with lots of emotion and thought, stop meditating and practice Karma Yoga which reduces the power of these thought waves.
+- If your mind is spinning with lots of emotion and thought, stop meditating and practice Karma Yoga which reduces the power behind emotion and thought.
 After a few months of Karma Yoga, try to meditate again.

 - Begin by scanning the body from head to toe, or toe to head, your choice.